Doug Mastriano: Military career

 After college, Mastriano was commissioned as a second lieutenant in the United States Army and assigned to the Military Intelligence Corps.
 After initial training, he started his career in Nuremberg, Germany, with the 2nd Armored Cavalry Regiment in the area of the West German borders with East Germany and Czechoslovakia.
 Mastriano also spent four years at the NATO Land Headquarters in Heidelberg, Germany.
 Mastriano was deployed to Iraq for Operation Desert Storm in 1991.
+He served at the DLIFLC in Monterey, California, as the company commander of Alpha company from 1995 to 1996.
 Mastriano then was in Washington, DC, in the 3rd Infantry Division and US Army Europe.
 He ended his military career as a faculty instructor in the Department of Military Strategy at the U.S. Army War College in Carlisle, Pennsylvania, during 2012–2017, and retired in 2017 at the rank of colonel.